tglucksmann/buybitcoinworldwide.github.io/_kb/bb_convert_paypal_to_bitcoin.md

 - buying
 weight: 1
 ---
-PayPal is a most common way to pay online.
+PayPal is the most common way to pay online.
 It seems there should be an easy way to [buy bitcoin with PayPal](/en/buy-bitcoin-paypal/), but there isn't.
-PayPal actually forbids the sale of bitcoins for all PayPal merchants.
-Because Bitcoin transactions are irreversible and PayPal transactions are reversible, there would be a very high rate of fraud for anyone selling bitcoins for PayPal.
+PayPal actually forbids the sale of bitcoins for PayPal merchants.
+Because Bitcoin transactions are irreversible and PayPal transactions are reversible, there would be a very high fraud rate for anyone selling bitcoins for PayPal.

 We're going to show you the easiest way to convert your PayPal balance to bitcoin: [VirWox](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"}.
-Using VirWox you’ll end up paying around 9% in fees, but that this is still the cheapest way to convert your PayPal balance to bitcoin.
-You may need to way a couple days before you can use this method; read more [here](https://www.virwox.com/help.php#_Levels_and_Limits){:rel="nofollow"}.
+Using VirWox you’ll end up paying around 9% in fees, but keep in mind this is the cheapest way to convert PayPal to bitcoin.
+You may need to wait a couple days after opening an account before you can use this method; read more [here](https://www.virwox.com/help.php?r=fbbb7#_Levels_and_Limits){:rel="nofollow"}.

 [VirWox](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"} stands for Virtual World Exchange, and mainly serves as a way for people to buy Second Life Lindens, a currency used in the virtual world Second Life.
 You can't [buy bitcoin](/) with PayPal directly at [VirWox](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"}, but it's possible to first buy Second Life Lindens (SLL) and then trade your Second Life Lindens for Bitcoin.

-## 1. First, open an account on [VirWox](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"}
+## 1. [Open an account](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"} on [VirWox](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"}

 From the home page, click on "Not registered yet?"